-Thought two-factor auth completely locks down Office 365?
-Not quite
+Two-factor auth totally locks down Office 365?
+You may want to check all your services...

 "Particularly with EWS [Exchange Web Services], you need to be 1) fully migrated to O365, 2) use Microsoft's own MFA, and 3) in Modern Authentication mode.
 The tech can't support native iOS/Android mail clients, etc."

-In other words, you may think you're fully protected – but maybe you should check again.
+In other words, you may think you're fully protected – but maybe you should double check, and increase defenses for all service interfaces, particularly concerning Exchange Web Services.
 Save yourself some pain in the future. ®

 Sponsored: Minds Mastering Machines - Call for papers now open